pdidev/spack/README.md

 This is a [spack](https://spack.io/) repository with recipes for PDI, its plugins and dependencies.

-The Decl'SION plugin depends on the SIONlib recipe available from https://gitlab.version.fz-juelich.de/SIONlib/spack-repository

 ## Usage

-You can install PDI and all its plugins using the following instructions:
+You can install PDI and most of its plugins using the following instructions:

 ```
 # 1. Get Spack